uk-ai/ukai2023/_sessions/keynote-4.md

 ### Speaker

-Ed joined the Science Media Centre (SMC) in August 2022 as a press officer.
+Ed Day joined the Science Media Centre (SMC) in August 2022 as a press officer.
 He graduated from University College London with a degree in Natural Sciences, and was an intern at the SMC in 2019, before working for a few years in scientific publishing.